Legorobotdude/dream-pixel-forge/README.md

    ```bash
    python dream_pixel_forge.py
    ```
-2. Select the model you want to use from the dropdown menu
+2. Select the model you want to use:
+   - Choose from the "Hugging Face Models" tab for pre-configured models
+   - Or select from the "Local Models" tab for your own custom models
 3. Enter your prompt in the text field
 4. (Optional) Enter a negative prompt to specify what you don't want in the image
 5. Adjust the generation parameters if needed: